 - Recycle 60% of our solid waste

-As of the 2013/14 school year we are exceeding goals for water and solid waste reduction.
-Progress to date
+As of the 2013/14 we are exceeding annual District-wide goals for energy, water, and solid waste reduction.
+Progress to date.

-School-year conservation goals for each building are part of the Shared Savings Program (see link below).
+School-year (10-month) conservation goals for each building are part of the Shared Savings Program (see link below).

 Reducing utility use has resulted in savings that enable a greater investment in our core mission of excellence in education.